iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     cargo run --release --bin my_channel_app
     ```

-    It may take a minute or two to download and compile the dependencies.
+    When you run this command for the first time, it may take a minute or two to download and compile the dependencies.

     In the console, you should see that the message was sent.